SmithWillSuffice/ohanga-pai/content/questions/23_shadow_banking.md

 legislation that cannot be enforced.
 It is a waste of time of policy makers.
 Only in some rare exceptions are regulations useful in serving a symbolic purpose.

+For example, a nation might wish to retain a "death penalty" for certain heinous crimes, but choose to never enforce it, as a symbolic gesture.
+Such symbolic policy might be practical if, for instance, such crime rates were non-existent.

+A lot of banking regulations could be automatically enforced by licenced open source software.

 I am all for making politicians lives easier so that can become as lazy as possible.
 The more time they spend on the golf course the better, in a lot of cases.
 Especially the narcissistic politicians.
 The sincere socially motivated politicians probably